The Two Popes: Plot

 The next day, the two go to the Vatican by helicopter.
 Benedict continues to avoid discussing Bergoglio's resignation.
 Benedict meets with Bergoglio in the Room of Tears within the Sistine Chapel, where he confides his intention to resign the papacy.
 Shocked, Bergoglio objects and argues for church tradition and continuity.
 Benedict says his opinions regarding tradition are different now and believes change is essential.
 Benedict says Bergoglio could be his successor, but Bergoglio rejects the idea, citing the perception that he had collaborated with the Argentine military dictatorship, and his failure to protect his friends and confront the junta may have damaged his reputation.
-Following the "Dirty War", Bergoglio was removed as head of the Argentinian Society of Jesus and exiled to serve as an ordinary parish priest to the poor for the next ten years.
+Following the "Dirty War", Bergoglio was removed as head of the Argentine Society of Jesus and exiled to serve as an ordinary parish priest to the poor for the next ten years.

-Over time, Father Jalics reconciled with Bergoglio, but Bergoglio regrets never reconciling with Father Yorio.
+Over time, Bergoglio reconciled with Father Jalics, but regrets never reconciling with Father Yorio.
 Memories of his actions and inaction during the dictatorship continually haunt him.
 Benedict comforts Bergoglio, reminding him that the freedom to choose to help is often stifled; he gives Bergoglio absolution.
 Then Benedict confesses he was aware of Father Marcial Maciel's long-term sexual misconduct and regrets staying silent, implying that this is the reason why he wants to resign: Benedict no longer hears God's words and affirms his wish to abdicate.
 Bergoglio comforts Benedict and offers him absolution as well.
 The two emerge from the room, surprising tourists.
 Benedict goes outside to greet the masses and take selfies with them.
 Bergoglio departs for Argentina.

 One year later, Pope Benedict XVI delivers his resignation to the world.
 Bergoglio is elected as his successor in the 2013 papal conclave and becomes Pope Francis; in his first Urbi et Orbi, he prays for Benedict, who watches the speech on television from Castel Gandolfo.
-The two popes watch the 2014 FIFA World Cup Final between their national home teams, Germany and Argentina, together.
+The two popes watch the 2014 FIFA World Cup final between their national home teams, Germany and Argentina, together.